marklogic/node-client-api/README.md

 ## Sample

-The following example creates two documents within the '/my/collection' collection (which doesn't have to be created separately) using the built-in REST server for the built-in Documents database:
+The following example creates two documents in a collection using the built-in REST server for the Documents database:

 ```
     var marklogic = require('marklogic');